 How To Enforce Parenting Time or Custody in Arizona?

 An interesting decision was issued by the Arizona Court of Appeals in Munari v.
-Hotham regarding whether a step-parent could be held in contempt for violation of a court order for visitation of his or her spouse’s child.
-The trial judge held the step-parent in contempt of court, which the Court of Appeals overturned because the step-parent was not a party to the child custody case at the time the orders were violated.
-This leaves the door open to forcing a step-parent into a child custody case for the purpose of holding that step-parent in contempt of court for his or her contribution to any violation of child custody or parenting time orders applicable to his or her spouse’s children.
+Hotham regarding whether a stepparent could be held in contempt for violation of a court order for visitation of his or her spouse’s child.
+The trial judge held the step-parent in contempt of court, which the Court of Appeals overturned because the stepparent was not a party to the child custody case at the time the orders were violated.
+This leaves the door open to forcing a step-parent into a child custody case to hold that step-parent in contempt of court for his or her contribution to any violation of child custody or parenting time orders applicable to his or her spouse’s children.

 Cases involving the international abduction of a child are governed, among other laws, by the international Hague Convention provision on International Child Abduction in those countries that are recognized as official adopters of the Hague Convention.
 Although the international laws associated with the Hague Convention apply to parents who are awarded custody of a child and not, generally, to those parents granted visitation of a child, the Arizona Supreme Court concluded in the Abbott v.
 Abbott case that the existence of a ne exeat order, which is an order precluding a parent from removing the child from the state and/or country, triggered the provision in the Hague Convention.